Skip to main content

 Result

 The short cycling stopped at once.
-The unit ran a full cooling cycle and held its set temperature without cutting off early.
+The unit completed a full cooling cycle and held its set temperature without cutting off early.

 What we were told

-The aircon was working fine until another company came to do a general service.
-After they left, it started turning off after a few minutes, then restarting.
+The aircon was working fine until a general service was carried out.
+Afterwards it started turning off after a few minutes, then restarting.
 It keeps cycling on and off.
-They came back and said the temperature sensor had failed and needed replacing.
+A failed temperature sensor seemed the obvious answer, with a replacement the suggested fix.

 What we checked